prodseanb/prodseanb/README.md

   ## 🌱 Intro
-As an IT Professional with a solid academic background and technical proficiency, I have developed a keen interest in networking, open-source, and cloud technologies.
+As an IT Professional with a solid academic background and technical proficiency, I have developed a keen interest in networking, programming, open-source, and cloud technologies.
 My passion for the latest advancements in AI and Machine Learning has also driven me to stay updated on the latest industry trends and developments.

 With a solutions-oriented mindset, I am dedicated to delivering results that help people succeed.
 I thrive in dynamic environments that challenge me to think creatively and act decisively.
 Whether working independently or as part of a team, I am committed to exceeding expectations and achieving excellence in everything I do.